 Please review the programmatic approaches below for project development guidance.
-Please note these approaches can also be used for Equity and COVID-19 projects.
+Please note these approaches can also be used for Equity projects.

 Develop an authoritative, timely, and influential source of information and recommendations for actions to protect the public’s health.